Overview of the Medicare-Medicaid Alignment Program

 Eligibility Requirements for Medicare-Medicaid Alignment Program

 The Medicare-Medicaid Alignment Initiative is for Illinois residents (21+ years old) who are disabled or elderly and enrolled in Medicaid and Medicare (Parts A, B and D).
-As this program is not currently available statewide, applicants must live in a county that offers it.
-At the time of this writing, one must reside in one of the following 21 counties: Champaign, Christian, Cook, DeWitt, DuPage, Ford, Kane, Kankakee, Knox, Lake, Logan, Macon, McLean, Menard, Peoria, Piatt, Sangamon, Stark, Tazewell, Vermilion, or Will.
-Please note that this program will be available statewide beginning July 1, 2021.
-Additional eligibility criteria are as follows, alternatively one can take a quick, non-binding IL Medicaid eligibility test here.
+Additional eligibility criteria are as follows.
+Alternatively, one can take a quick, non-binding IL Medicaid eligibility test here.

 Financial Criteria: Income, Assets & Home Ownership

-The applicant income limit is equivalent to 100% of the Federal Poverty Level (FPL), which increases on an annual basis in January.
-In 2021, an applicant, regardless of marital status, can have a monthly income up to $1,073.
-When both spouses are applicants, the monthly income limit for the couple is $1,452.
-When only one spouse is an applicant, the income of the non-applicant spouse is not counted towards the income eligibility of his/her spouse.
-Only the applicant spouse’s income is considered, which is limited to $1,073 / month.
+The applicant income limit is equivalent to 100% of the Federal Poverty Level (FPL), which increases annually in January.
+Specific to Illinois Medicaid, the program income limits increase in April.
+Effective April 2022 – March 2023, an individual applicant can have a monthly income up to $1,133.
+For a married couple, with both spouses as applicants, the monthly income limit for the couple is $1,526.
+When only one spouse is an applicant, the income of the non-applicant spouse is not counted towards the income eligibility of their spouse.
+Only the applicant spouse’s income is considered, which is limited to $1,133 / month.
 Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a spousal income allowance, also called a monthly maintenance needs allowance.
-The maximum amount that can be transferred in 2021 is $2,739 / month.
+The maximum amount that can be transferred in 2022 is $2,739 / month.
 This spousal allowance is intended to ensure the non-applicant spouse has a minimum monthly income of this amount.
 Non-applicant spouses who have their own income equal to or greater than $2,739 / month are not entitled to a spousal income allowance.